konst-aa/blog/example/items/vessel.md

 ## Vessel

+Was inspired by this awesome [song](https://youtu.be/HR5zpFs7YpY?si=bsGI2MTvJMGnhofU).

+### Heads up:
+"vessel" is a mistranslation of what would translate to "bedpan".
+However, it's worth it for the rhymes, and it is a translation of the intentionally-used second meaning of the original word.

+### Vessel
 ### Original by Boris Ryzhy
 ### Translated by Konstantin Astafurov

-Translated because of this awesome [song](https://youtu.be/HR5zpFs7YpY?si=bsGI2MTvJMGnhofU).
-Heads up: "vessel" is a mistranslation of what would translate to "bedpan".
-However, it's worth it for the rhymes, and it is a translation of the intentionally-used second meaning of the original word.

-### Vessel

 A white enamel-coated vessel
 A window, drawer, and a bed.